Special Thanks to Jason Baker:

-“I have gone through life being legally blind & having faced challenges head on.
-During mainstream school I faced humiliation, verbal abuse, sometimes physical abuse, & degradation.
+“I have gone through life being legally blind and having faced challenges head on.
+During mainstream school I faced humiliation, verbal abuse, sometimes physical abuse, and degradation.
 Having to get up on weekdays to go to school was something that I always dreaded.

 Going to college, however, was a different story altogether.
-The teasing, taunting, & bullying stopped & was replaced with long periods of studying, many projects & groups that I could not get things done (it was hard to keep up!).
-The humiliation & teasing soon were replaced with feeling stressed & tired alongside evening classes lasting until 10pm.
+The teasing, taunting, and bullying stopped and was replaced with long periods of studying, many projects & groups that I could not get things done (it was hard to keep up!).
+The humiliation and teasing soon were replaced with feeling stressed and tired alongside evening classes lasting until 10pm.

-Though starting my own business was freeing & invigorating, I still had obstacles to overcome.
-Cheap clients & low-paying gigs plagued me for the first 2 years.
+Though starting my own business was freeing and invigorating, I still had obstacles to overcome.
+Cheap clients and low-paying gigs plagued me for the first 2 years.
 Now, after some years in business, I thoroughly enjoy working with clients.
-We have created a worthwhile business relationship based on respect, trust, & honesty.
+We have created a worthwhile business relationship based on respect, trust, and honesty.